tidyverse/tidyverse.org/content/blog/teach-tidyverse-23/index.md

 </div>

-Teaching tip: Choose one grouping method and stick to it

-It doesn't matter whether you use group_by() (followed by .groups, where needed) or .by.
+So, when teaching grouped operations, you now have the option to choose between these two approaches.
+The most important teaching tip I can give, particularly for teaching to new learners, is to choose one method and stick to it.
+The `.by` method will result in fewer outputs that are unintentionally grouped, and hence, might potentially be easier for new learners.
+And while this approach is mentioned in R for Data Science, 2nd edition, the [`group_by()`](https://dplyr.tidyverse.org/reference/group_by.html) approach is described in more detail.

-For new learners, pick one and stick to it.
-Minor preference for .by since they don't need to worry about group_by affecting all subsequent operations (mostly silently). .by mentioned in R4DS 2e but not front and center.
-For more experienced learners, particularly those learning to design their own functions and packages, it can be interesting to go through the differences and evolution.
+On the other hand. for more experienced learners, particularly those learning to design their own functions and packages, the evolution of grouping in the tidyverse can be an interesting subject to review.

 ## Quality of life improvements to `case_when()` and `if_else()`

 ### `case_when()`

-all else denoted by .default for case_when() less strict about value type for both

-previously
+Previously, when writing a [`case_when()`](https://dplyr.tidyverse.org/reference/case_when.html) statement, you had to use `TRUE` to indicate "all else".
+Additionally, [`case_when()`](https://dplyr.tidyverse.org/reference/case_when.html) has historically been strict about the types on the right-hand side, e.g., requiring `NA_character` when other right-hand side values are characters, and not letting you get away with just `NA`.

 <div class="highlight">